void-tech-um/backend-workshop/README.md

 ### Prerequisites
 You need to have Node.js and npm installed on your machine.
 You can download Node.js from [here](https://nodejs.org/en/download/).
-You also need to have PostgreSQL installed on your machine.
-You can download PostgreSQL from [here](https://www.postgresql.org/download/).

 ### Running the application